 LRI DETACHABLE BOTTOM METAL SYSTEM FOR REMINGTON TYPE M700 SA/LA

-Anyone who has used or fitted a detachable magazine setup on a rifle has inevitably run into the situation where a particular brand of a magazine doesn't work because the case presentation to the bolt is wrong.
+Anyone who has used or fitted a detachable magazine setup on a rifle has inevitably run into a situation where a particular magazine brand doesn't work because the case presentation to the bolt is wrong.

 Our solution is to offer magazine-specific latch mechanisms.

 The LRI DBM works properly when the action is bedded to the stock's showline edge, and the floor metal is flush-mounted on the bottom.
 (On a normal stock with a 2" height between showline and belly at the tang/showline intersection) At this installed height, the magazine will present the case at the optimum height (on a .700" dia bolt, such as a Remington M700 or the many clones/derivatives).

 Here at LRI, we refer to this as the "figure 8".
 Simply to mean the primer is tangent to the 6 o'clock position of the receiver bore and the two imaginary circles create an inverted figure 8.

 This ensures the case rim/head is exposed for proper overlap on the bolt nose.
 It's a proven rule that will consistently deliver the most reliable means of feeding cartridges.
 All cartridges; long, short, or fat, it doesn't matter.

 The Obendorf latch design was chosen because it is elegant and simple.
 Our latch observes the need for firm spring pressure, and we were careful to ensure it has the proper geometry to stay put during heavy recoil.
 Lightweight hunting rifles are the target audience for this piece (other versions to follow), so ensuring the gun doesn't "gut itself like a fish" is important.

 The LRI DBMs are available in two finishes; As Machined or "In The White" or your choice of Ceracote.